milgra/cortex/README.md

 ### Tech info

 Cortex is a pure C project written in [headerless C](https://github.com/milgra/headerlessc).
 It uses reference-counted memory management ( zc_memory.c ).
-It uses modular programming with mediator - implementation groups with different functionality don't include each other directly, they send messages to each other.
+It uses modular programming with mediator - implementation groups with different functionality that don't include each other directly, they send messages to each other.
 If a module is "static" a global variable is used to store it's state, instancing is meaningless .

 ### TODO